zulip/zulip/help/reading-strategies.md

    scroll using your mouse, the arrow keys, <kbd>End</kbd>, or page up/down.

-1. You can click on a conversation in the left sidebar or a message recipient bar to narrow to messages from that conversation.
+1. You can click on a conversation in the left sidebar or a message recipient bar to view that conversation.

 !!! keyboard_tip ""